Richard Hedreen

-Early life
+Early life and education

+Richard Castle Hedreen was born on April 15, 1935, to Nona Castle (1912–2010) and Guy Noble Hedreen (1909–1993), who worked for an insurance company.
+He is the younger brother of Guy Michael Hedreen, who was born in 1933.

+He attended Garfield High School, and played on the golf team, participated in the ski club and was a junior class representative.

-Richard C. Hedreen was born in 1935.
-He attended Garfield High School and graduated from the University of Washington in 1957 with a Bachelor's of Science degree in civil engineering.
+Hedreen attended the University of Washington and graduated in 1957 with a Bachelor's of Science degree in civil engineering.
+On October 26, 1957, he married Elizabeth "Betty" Ann Petri, a graduate of Seattle University.

 Career

 1960s–1980s

 In 1963 Hedreen began developing properties in Seattle.
 He built the 11-story Harbor House apartment building in Queen Anne for $1.6 million.
 Later that year he was named a board member of the Home Builders' Association of Greater Seattle.
 In 1967 Hedreen began building the 24-story Washington Park Tower in the Madison Park neighborhood.
 It took several years for permits to be issued for the structure after community protestors petitioned Seattle City Council to change rezoning laws and delayed construction.

 In 1969 Hedreen began building the 27-story Seattle Hilton Hotel in downtown Seattle.
 Initially permitted as a 10-story parking garage adjacent to the Washington Athletic Club, Hedreen revealed that the structure was really the Hilton after Seattle interim-mayor Floyd C. Miller announced plans for nearby Freeway Park, part of the Forward Thrust initiative.
 Hedreen was developing the 22-story Park Place building on the site of the park.
 Miller and Hedreen reached an agreement where Hedreen would help develop the park and underground parking and still be allowed to build the Park Place building.
 Hedreen also opposed the City Council's decision to convert the nearby Wilhard Hotel into low-income housing for senior citizens.
 The $10 million Hilton Hotel opened in November 1970.
 Hedreen built the Crown Plaza Hotel (then called the Park Hilton) in 1979 and sold it to Holiday Inn for $32.5 million in 1983; and the Madison Renaissance in 1983.

 Hedreen was elected to the Seattle Art Museum (SAM) board of trustees in 1978, serving as chairman for the museums' Westlake construction committee that oversaw the construction of Westlake Mall, and disputed with mayor Charles Royer over who would develop it.
 In 1989 Hedreen purchased the historic Music Hall theatre with plans to demolish it and build a 31-story hotel.
 Community activists, led by Allied Arts of Seattle, attempted to preserve the entertainment venue as a historic landmark, but it was demolished in 1992 and is currently an office building.
 Hedreen sued the city for $10 million after the activists delayed the project.